Our products

 The price of Beluga caviar has four verifiable components that have no equivalent in any other food product on the market:

-Maturation time: 18-25 years of farming until the first caviar is obtained.
+Maturation time: 18-25 years of rearing until the first caviar is obtained.
 During this period, the fish farm invests in feed, facilities, veterinary care, water quality control, and specialized personnel.
 The accumulated cost per animal before producing a single gram of caviar is structurally high.

 Regulatory restrictions: the trade of sturgeon caviar is subject to CITES regulations and European legislation that require documentation of origin, health certificates, and quality controls at every level of the chain.
 The regulatory cost is real and is passed on to the price.